ehsan11100/AdGuard/Hosts-Blocklists.md

 ```

 If a string is not a valid domain (e.g. `*.example.org`), AdGuard Home will consider it to be an [adblock-style](#adblock-style) rule.

+## <a id="hostlists-compiler"></a> Hostlists compiler

+If you are maintaining a blocklist and use different sources in it, [Hostlists compiler](https://github.com/AdguardTeam/HostlistCompiler) may be useful to you.

+This is a simple tool that makes it easier to compile a hosts blocklist compatible with AdGuard Home or any other AdGuard product with DNS filtering.

+What it's capable of:

+1. Compile a single blocklist from multiple sources.
+2. Exclude the rules you don't need.
+3. Cleanup the resulting list: deduplicate, remove invalid rules, compress the list.